 The Ontario Chamber of Commerce lists three primary functions of a Chamber, which HHCC does our best to abide by:

-- Lobby Government (municipally, provincially & federally) for changes that positively affect business.
+- Lobby Government for changes that positively affect business.
 As a member of both the Ontario and Canadian Chambers of Commerce, HHCC is able to bring local business concerns to the provincial and federal stage.
 HHCC also has a working relationship with municipal councils, MP and MPP in Haliburton County to address local business concerns.

-- Provide Member Services (value-added programs).
-Providing specific services to its members to support and promote businesses.
+- Provide Member Services such as value-added benefits and discount programs to its members to support profitable, prosperous business.